-Sanctions are designed to be educational in nature and, whenever possible, to provide an avenue for continued membership in the University community.
-However, student's who fail to follow community standards are treated similarly to students who have failed academically and can be removed from the University.
+Sanctions are designed to be educational in nature and focuses on promoting responsible conduct, teaches about the consequences of misconduct for the individual and the community, provides opportunities for growth and development, and holds students accountable for their behavior.
+However, students who fail to follow community standards are treated similarly to students who have failed academically and can be removed from the University.